LogoLogo

 How to configure: An Access License that allows access to everything

-If you want users to be able to access everything, but want to provide your customer with the freedom to determine which of their users get access, you will need to configure an Access License in addition to a Policy to grant access:
+If you want users to be able to access everything, but want to provide your customer with the freedom to determine which of their users get access, you will need to configure an Access License in addition to a :

 1. Navigate to the Configuration section